Testing Convex Truncation: Introduction

 \subsubsection{An Information-Theoretic Lower Bound}

-{ We show that the sample complexity of both our algorithms \Convex~and \symmconvex~ are essentially the best possible, by giving an $\Omega(n)$-sample lower bound for any algorithm that successfully distinguishes $N(0,I_n)$ from $N(0,I_n)|_K$ where $K$ is a (randomly-oriented) origin-centered hyperplane:
+We show that the sample complexity of both our algorithms \Convex~and \symmconvex~are essentially the best possible, by giving an $\Omega(n/\eps)$-sample lower bound for any algorithm that successfully distinguishes $N(0,I_n)$ from $N(0,I_n)|_K$ where $K$ is an unknown symmetric convex set of volume $1-\eps$: